top of page

 Aronia fruit has a distinctive sour and bitter taste when raw.

-(When you measure the sugar content, it is about the same as apples or peaches, but it has a pronounced bitterness that makes it hard to eat as is.)
+(When you measure the sugar content, it is about the same as apples or peaches, but it has a pronounced bitterness that makes it difficult to eat as is.)

 However, once frozen, the astringency is significantly reduced, making it delicious to eat as jam, juice, syrup, or fruit liqueur.